 In May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity."
 SFAS No. 150 established standards for the classification and measurement of certain financial instruments with characteristics of both liabilities and equity.
 SFAS No. 150 also includes required disclosures for financial instruments within its scope.
-SFAS No. 150 was effective for our instruments entered into or modified after May 31, 2003 and otherwise will be effective as of January 1, 2004, except for mandatorily redeemable financial instruments.
+SFAS No. 150 was effective for our instruments entered into or modified after May 31, 2003 and otherwise was effective as of January 1, 2004, except for mandatorily redeemable financial instruments.
 For these mandatorily redeemable financial instruments, SFAS No. 150 will be effective for us on January 1, 2005.
 The effective date has been deferred indefinitely for certain other types of mandatorily redeemable financial instruments.
-We do not have any financial instruments that are within the scope of SFAS No. 150.
+We do not have any financial instruments that are within the scope of SFAS No. 150; therefore the issuance of SFAS No. 150 did not have an impact on our financial position, cash flows or results of operations.

-In December 2003, the staff of the Securities and Exchange Commission issued Staff Accounting Bulleting ("SAB") No. 104, "Revenue Recognition," which supersedes SAB No. 101, "Revenue Recognition in Financial Statements."
+In December 2003, the staff of the Securities and Exchange Commission issued Staff Accounting Bulletin ("SAB") No. 104, "Revenue Recognition," which supersedes SAB No. 101, "Revenue Recognition in Financial Statements."
 SAB No. 104 primarily rescinds the accounting guidance contained in SAB No. 101 related to multiple-element revenue arrangements, which was superseded as a result of the issuance of EITF Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
 Additionally, SAB No. 104 rescinds the SEC's "Revenue Recognition in Financial Statements Frequently Asked Questions and Answers" issued with SAB No. 101, which had been codified in SEC Topic 13, "Revenue Recognition."
 SAB No. 104 was effective upon issuance.
-The issuance of SAB No. 104 did not have any impact on our financial position, cash flows or results of operations.
+The issuance of SAB No. 104 did not have a material impact on our financial position, cash flows or results of operations.